Narcolapser/uPortal/docs/implement/frontend/SKINNING_UPORTAL.md

     </stylesheet-parameter>
     ```

-12. Run `ant initdb` to apply the changes to the database.
+7. Run `./gradlew portalInit` to apply the changes to the database.
-13. Run `ant clean deploy-war` to build uPortal with the new skin
-14. :warning: **Don’t forget to add the new skin to Git!**
+8. :warning: **Don’t forget to add the new skin to Git!**

 ## Skin Configuration

 uPortal uses [Less variables](http://lesscss.org/features/#variables-feature) to handle global skin changes.
-Changes can be made to override the [Bootstrap variables](/uportal-war/src/main/webapp/media/skins/respondr/common/bootstrap/variables.less) or the [uPortal variables](/uportal-war/src/main/webapp/media/skins/respondr/defaultSkin/less/variables.less), changes should be made to the skin's `variable.less` file.
+Changes can be made to override the [uPortal variables](/uPortal-webapp/src/main/webapp/media/skins/respondr/common/less/variables.less).
+Do not edit said file though.
+All changes should be made to the skin's `variable.less` file.

 ## Special Notes